Liraglutide for weight loss

 How to get liraglutide in the UK

-How can I get a prescription for liraglutide?
+How can I get liraglutide for weight loss?

-You will be able to get a prescription for liraglutide through a private doctor service, such as Asda Online Doctor, once it’s available.
+You will be able to get a prescription for liraglutide (Nevolat) through a private doctor service, such as Asda Online Doctor.
 Our doctors can prescribe weight loss injections like liraglutide and all you need to do is:

 Can you get liraglutide on the NHS?

-If your GP can’t prescribe liraglutide, they may refer you to a weight management specialist service instead, but waiting times can vary from a few months to a few years.
+They may then refer you to a weight management specialist service if eligible, but waiting times can vary from a few months to a few years.
 You can find out more about NHS weight loss injections and their criteria in our guide.

 Can you get liraglutide over the counter?

-Liraglutide isn’t available over-the-counter, as it’s a prescription-only treatment that’s only safe to take if a doctor has checked your BMI and medical history.
-The only weight loss medication currently available without a prescription in the UK is alli, which contains 60 mg of orlistat and works to reduce the amount of fat your body absorbs with each meal by around a third.
+Liraglutide isn’t available over the counter, as it’s a prescription-only treatment that’s only safe to take if a doctor has checked your BMI and medical history.
+The only weight loss medication currently available without a prescription in the UK are alli and Orlos, which both contain 60mg of orlistat and work to reduce the amount of fat your body absorbs with each meal by around a third.

 Liraglutide alternatives